my affiliate links and make a purchase. To learn more, click here. Thank you for supporting Reroute Lifestyle!

 Regardless of what platform you’re promoting affiliate links, in the spirit of having a marketplace free of deception (aka a marketplace free of people promoting products just because they’re getting something from it, not because it’s totally awesome), there are some guidelines we bloggers have to follow.

 Yup, there’s a legal side to affiliate marketing – but don’t let that dissuade you!

 The Legal Side of Affiliate Marketing

-First and foremost, please bear in mind that we are not lawyers, so our recommendations should not be taken as legal advice.
+First and foremost, we are not lawyers, so our recommendations should not be taken as legal advice.
 We’ve simply done our research on FTC Endorsement Guidelines and summarized what we understand.

 The American Federal Trade Commission (FTC) requires marketers/bloggers to disclose their relationships with companies if they receive something in exchange for something like an affiliate link, for example: